GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 > Architectures ARM
 > Templates](https://github.com/mspnp/reference-architectures).

- As a pre-requisite to deployment users should ensure that they have -

-- An Azure Subscription

-- Admin or co-admin rights for the Subscription

-- The Azure Subscription ID has been noted

-- The [latest version of PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/) to execute the deployment script

 ## Deployment and Configuration Activities

   Activity|Configuration|
   ---|---
-  Create Management VNet Resource Groups|Enter resource group name during deployment Create Operational VNet Resource Groups|Enter resource group name during deployment Deploy  VNet network infrastructure|Enter resource group name during deployment Create VNet Peerings|None required|
+  Create Management VNet Resource Groups|Enter resource group name during deployment.
+  Create Operational VNet Resource Groups|Enter resource group name during deployment.
+  Deploy  VNet network infrastructure|Enter resource group name during deployment.
+  Create VNet Peerings|None required.|
   Deploy VPN Gateway|The template deploys an Azure environment with a public facing endpoint and an Azure Gateway to allow VPN setup between the Azure environment and your on-premises environment.
 To complete this VPN connection, you will need to provide the Local Gateway (your on-premises VPN public IP address) and complete the VPN connection set up locally.
-VPN Gateway requires local gateway configuration in the [/parameters/azure/ops-network.parameters.json](/parameters/azure/ops-network.parameters.json) template parameters file  or through the Azure portal.
+VPN Gateway requires local gateway configuration in the [/parameters/azure/ops-network.parameters.json](/parameters/azure/ops-network.parameters.json) template parameters file  or through the Azure Portal.
   Deploying internet facing Application Gateway|For SSL termination, Application Gateway requires you SSL certificates to be uploaded.
-When provisioned the Application Gateway will instantiate a public IP address and domain name to allow access to the web application
+When provisioned, the Application Gateway will instantiate a public IP address and domain name to allow access to the web application.
-  Create Network Security Groups for VNETs|RDP access to the Management VNet Jumpbox must be secured to a trusted IP address range.
+  Create Network Security Groups for VNETs|RDP access to the management VNet Jumpbox must be secured to a trusted IP address range.
 It is important to amend the "sourceAddressPrefix" parameter with your own trusted source IP address range in the [/parameters/azure/nsg-rules.parameters.json](/parameters/azure/nsg-rules.parameters.json) template parameters file.
-NSG configuration for the operational VNet can be found at [/parameters/azure/ops-vent-nsgs.json](/parameters/azure/ops-vent-nsgs.json)
+NSG configuration for the operational VNet can be found at [/parameters/azure/ops-vent-nsgs.json](/parameters/azure/ops-vent-nsgs.json).
-  Create ADDS resource group|Enter resource group name during deployment and edit the configuration fields if required Deploying ADDS servers|None required
+  Create ADDS resource group|Enter resource group name during deployment and edit the configuration fields if required.
+  Deploying ADDS servers|None required.
-  Updating DNS servers|None required
+  Updating DNS servers|None required.
   Create ADDS domain|The provided templates create a demo 'treyresearch' domain.
-To ensure that the required Active Directory Domain is created with the desired domain name and administrative user the fields can be configured in the deployment screen or in the [/parameters/azure/add-adds-domain-controller.parameters.json](/parameters/azure/add-adds-domain-controller.parameters.json) template parameters file must be edited with the required values
+To ensure that the required Active Directory Domain is created with the desired domain name and administrative user the fields can be configured in the deployment screen or the [/parameters/azure/add-adds-domain-controller.parameters.json](/parameters/azure/add-adds-domain-controller.parameters.json) template parameters file must be edited with the required values.
-  Create ADDS domain controller|None required
+  Create ADDS domain controller|None required.
-  Create operational workload Resource Group|Enter resource group name during deployment Deploy operational VM tiers and load balancers   |None required Set up IIS web server role for web tier|None required Enable Windows Auth for VMs|None required
+  Create operational workload Resource Group|Enter resource group name during deployment.
+  Deploy operational VM tiers and load balancers   |None required.
+  Set up IIS web server role for web tier|None required.
+  Enable Windows Auth for VMs|None required.
-  Deploy Microsoft Anti-malware to VMs|None required Domain Join VMs|Domain joining the Virtual Machines is a post deployment step and must be **manually** completed
+  Deploy Microsoft Anti-malware to VMs|None required.
+  Domain Join VMs|Domain joining the Virtual Machines is a post deployment step and must be **manually** completed.

+## Method 1: PowerShell Deployment Process

+	To deploy this solution through PowerShell, you will need the latest version of the Azure CLI to run the PowerShell script that deploys the solution.
+To deploy the reference architecture, follow these steps

+	1. Download or clone the solution folder from GitHub to your local machine.
+	2. Open the Azure CLI and navigate to the local solution folder.
+	3. Run the following command:  `.\Deploy-ReferenceArchitecture.ps1 <subscription id> <location> <mode>`
+	4. Replace `<subscription id>` with your Azure subscription ID.
+	5. For `<location>`, specify an Azure region, such as `UKSouth` or `UKWest`.
+	6. The `<mode>` parameter controls the granularity of the deployment, and can be one of the following values:
+	- `Infrastructure`: deploys the networking infrastructure
+	- `ADDS`: deploys the VMs acting as Active Directory DS servers, deploys Active Directory to these VMs, and deploys the domain in Azure.
+	- `Operational`: deploys the web, business and data tier VMs and load balancers
+	- `DeployAll`: deploys all the preceding deployments.

-## Deployment Process
+## Method 2: Azure Portal Deployment Process

 A deployment for this reference architecture is available on [GitHub](https://github.com/mspnp/reference-architectures/tree/master/compliance/uk-official/three-tier-web-with-adds).
 The templates can be cloned or downloaded if customisation of parameters are requried.